hm-lang/core/proposals/README.md

 TODO: this might make overloads more complicated; how do we choose the overload if we are calling with e.g., `{X: {Y: 3}}` vs. `{X: {Y: 3, Z: 4}}`.

-## temporarily locking mutable variables
+## temporarily locking writeable variables

 You can also make a variable readonly for the remainder of the current block by using `@lock` before the variable name.